mudasobwa/mudasobwa.github.io/_posts/2017-11-13-juniors-and-ideas.md

 to come up with any weird proposal.

 Nowadays we have tons of information, we are literally sinking in.
-Besides tutorials, video lessons, crash courses of any flavor, we have all this so called technical blogs, mostly written by not so experienced people.
+Besides tutorials, video lessons, crash courses of any flavor, we have all these so called technical blogs, mostly written by not so experienced people.
 And the worst thing is: since they have no sufficient knowledge about the technology, they do write motivational posts.
 Like that one linked above.